cloudnative-pg/docs/versioned_docs/version-1.25/replica_cluster.md

    seamless data transfer.
 2. **WAL Archive**: Use the WAL (Write-Ahead Logging) archive stored in an object store.
-WAL files are regularly transferred from the source cluster to the object store, from where a CNPG-I plugin like [Barman Cloud](https://cloudnative-pg.io/plugin-barman-cloud/) retrieves them for the replica cluster via the `restore_command`.
+WAL files are regularly transferred from the source cluster to the object store, from where the `barman-cloud-wal-restore` utility retrieves them for the replica cluster.
 3. **Hybrid Approach**: Combine both streaming replication and WAL archive methods.
 PostgreSQL can manage and switch between these two approaches as needed to ensure data consistency and availability.